- Mario Party 1

 - Any of the minigames involving Boos eating the losers was creepy.
 There was Ghost Guess where you had to guess which was the leader of a pack of Boos (a dozen or so) circling you.
 The game gives you the tip: the first one to start their dances is the leader.
 But then again, it's pretty hard to figure out which of them does it.
 And when you pick the wrong one, all the Boos converge on you and take you to God-knows-where.
 As soon as they're gone, so are you.

-- Panels of Doom/Panel Panic from Mario Party 4.
+- Panels of Doom/Panel Panic.
 You're standing on one of nine numbered panels that crumble away into a void based on numbers rolled by a Dice Block.
 If your number happens to come up, you're presented with an overhead view of your character plummeting to their doom while reaching in despair towards where their platform once stood.

 - Don't Wake Wiggler from Super Mario Party.
 The minigame itself has a very calm atmosphere, with a quiet forest and dreamlike music.
 The objective of this minigame is to pet the Wiggler without waking him up, with several fakeouts beforehand.
 If you wake him up, he suddenly becomes red and angry with a loud noise playing and a frantic zoom on his face.
 Since it's fairly luck-based, it's impossible to tell when this actually happens.